monkeywithacupcake/vba-methods/README.md

 # vba-methods
-Simple Functions to do things in Excel VBA
+Simple Functions to do things in Excel VBA For Microsoft Office 16.

 Functions are saved as .vba files to ensure the repository language is correct.

+## How to Contribute
+PRs and Issues welcome.
+Use Issues for questions.
+Use PRs for new functions.
+*Each file is a function*

+Please remember that beginners will use this code.
+Add comments as needed.

+### Conventions
+We will try to use [VB Coding Standards](https://en.wikibooks.org/wiki/Visual_Basic/Coding_Standards) for consistency.
+The big picture means to
+- Use verb starts and camelCase for sub and function names.
+Like "getMoreFood()" and "returnLastCupcake()"
+- Use NounDescripter for variable names.
+- there are a whole bunch of others

 ## How to Use
 You can copy and paste functions directly into your Visual Basic Windows.